yanxiaodi/EmployeePayslipCalculator/README.md

 I use `EmployeePayslipCalculator.WebApi.Test` project to test the api.
 By comparison to the `EmployeePayslipCalculator.Service.Test` project, I use Microsoft Test Framework to do the test.
 They have many similarities and all of them are easy to use.

-In our real projects, we should use log system for the api.
-But this is just a demo, so I didn't use log.
+In our real projects, we should use the log system for the api.
+But this is just a demo, so I did not use the log.
 If the burden of the api become heavier, we should scale up or scale out the api to face a great many requests.
-We can also use MQ, like RabbitMQ, to improve the reliability of the api.
+We can also use MQ, such as RabbitMQ, to improve the reliability of the api.

 ## Presentation